uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 DATABASE_URL=$YOUR_DATABASE_URL_HERE
 ```

-> Of course, you need to specify the actual database URL you copied from Supabase instead of `$YOUR_DATABASE_URL_HERE`.
+Of course, you need to specify the actual database URL you copied from Supabase instead of `$YOUR_DATABASE_URL_HERE`.

+Note that if your password has special characters like : or /, you will need to replace them with their respective percent-encodings (also called URL encodings).
+For example, `:` should be replaced with `%3A` and `/` should be replaced with `%2F`.
+You can read more about percent-encodings in the [MDN docs](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).

 ### Setup Drizzle